 - demonstrate the process of "economic dispatch" of power plants and calculation of the "system lambda";

 - explain the roles of the key players in the regulated electric utility industry.

 - "Rate of Return Regulation," by Mark Jamison.
-This reading is also available in the Lesson 05 module in Canvas.
+This reading is also available in the Lesson 05 module.

 - The "Electricity in the United States" page from the EIA has a lot of good overview information and is kept reasonably current.

 For those seeking more detail in the process of rate-of-return regulation for energy utilities (we will discuss primarily electric utilities in this lesson but many of the same principles would apply to gas distribution utilities as well), the following readings are recommended:

 - Energy Utility Rate Setting, by Lowell Alt, 2006 Lulu.com publishing, 149pp.

 - Electric Utility Planning and Regulation, by Edward Kahn, 1998 American Council for an Energy-Efficient Economy, Washington, D.C., 339 pp.

 What is due for Lesson 5?